 We can present these two rules of logic using more concrete examples, which makes formal reasoning at once more accessible and less intimidating.
 In concrete form, however, the reasoning will be less easily applied to new situations.

 If proposition A is: “this salmon is farmed,” proposition B (the opposite of A) will be: “this salmon is not farmed.”
 B could also be expressed as: “this salmon is wild.”
 It is easy in this concrete context to see that P, “A or B,” is always true.
 A salmon must either be farmed or wild.
 It is also easy to conceive that P1, “A and B,” is always false because a salmon cannot be both farmed and wild.

 Once they learn to abstract from concrete examples and express these rules in formal logic, children can form and manipulate logical notation and apply it to a multitude of situations.

 How can we help children from age 13 and older improve their formal logical deduction skills?

 We must start by working on these two rules through concrete examples like that of the salmon.
-After working through several examples, we can help children extract the logical rules behind them.
+After working through several examples, parents can help children extract the logical rules behind those examples.
 This is the inductive phase: from concrete examples, we extract the common features and express them in a formal rule.